MattDWe/Discord-Bot/README.md

 Installing a libaries can be done by using "python -m pip install -U [library]

 Also need to setup a sql database for images.

+#Config File

+In order to run the bot you need to set the token and sql server information.
+To do this create a file named config.py and add the variables for token and postgres_server.